pksohn/cp220-urban-regional-economy/notes/0912-agglomeration.md

     * As long as there are some trade costs, it makes sense to concentrate suppliers close to where buyers are located (p.
 36).
 This sets off (in an unresolved chicken-egg way) a system in which "workers seek jobs and the income they provide, but also seek variety of consumption opportunities and lower prices."
 Thus, *self-reinforcing urbanization.*

+What goes on inside clusters:
+* Sharing
+* Matching
+* Learning

 ## Vernon - External Economies

 The key argument is that NYC is a locational advantage for "external-economy industries", or those industries that share characteristics such as: